dart-lang/site-www/src/tools/dart-create.md

 {{site.alert.end}}

-To instead utilize one of the other templates, you specify it with the `-t` flag:
+To instead utilize one of the other templates, specify its id with the `-t` flag:

 ```terminal
 $ dart create -t <TEMPLATE> <DIRECTORY>